optimys Short Stem and vitamys Monoblock Cup: Best Results of All Hip Implants

 Benefits of minimally invasive approaches:

-• Reduced muscle trauma: Muscles and tendons remain largely intact, allowing for faster recovery.
+• Reduced muscle trauma: Muscles and tendons remain largely intact, allowing function to be restored more quickly.

-• Less blood loss: The preservation of soft tissue structures minimizes intraoperative complications.
+• Reduced blood loss: Preserving soft tissue structures minimizes intraoperative complications.

-• Shorter rehabilitation time: Patients are mobilized faster and benefit from improved convalescence.
+• Kürzere rehabilitation time: Patients are mobile sooner and benefit from improved recovery.

 Short stem prostheses: The future of hip arthroplasty